 Progress to Goal

-Malcolm Brogdon is an American professional basketball player for the Indiana Pacers of the National Basketball Association (NBA).
+Malcolm Brogdon is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
 He played college basketball for the Virginia Cavaliers, where he earned numerous prestigious awards including ACC Player of the Year, ACC Defensive Player of the Year, first-team All-American, and finalist for the Naismith Award.

-Waterboys is honored to have Brogdon as the NBA Founder of the Hoops2O program.
+Waterboys is honored to have Brogdon as the NBA Founder of the Hoops20 program.